Tom is a new online teacher.

 Whenever she wants to focus on her online teaching, an opportunity to teach somebody face-to-face comes up, so the online business goes on the back burner.
 She realizes she needs to widen her reach and look for students online.
 But she’s not a marketer, so networking online is daunting.

 He’s been featured on language learning blogs and has done online conferences.
 He has almost half a million followers on different social media sites, but he only manages to sell 2-3 $50 courses a week.
 He doesn’t have a list and this marketing business bores him.
 “I’m not a marketer,” he says.
 “I’m just going to hire somebody to help me out.”

 Valery has been running her business for a few years.

 It has been insanely successful and uniquely positioned on the market.
 She’s had a waiting list of clients and they kept coming through her tireless efforts of posting useful materials on Instagram.
 Then one day it all stopped.
 The enrollment plummeted, and she was faced with the challenge of conquering the big marketing monster.

 But I’m not a marketer.
 I can’t do that kind of stuff.
 I want to create materials.
 I can’t be bothered with petty sales.

 Why Online Teacher is More than a Teacher

 If you find yourself in one of the scenarios above (or a blend of several) you’re not alone.
-Every day when I interact with teachers either on forums, in my Opted Out group on Facebook or in my Smart Teacher’s Library, I hear the same message all over again.
+Every day when I interact with teachers either on social media or in my Smart Teacher’s Library, I hear the same message all over again.